iotaledger/tips/text/0000-utxo-model/0000-utxo-model.md

 # Unresolved questions

 - We need to think about good unlock opcodes and options.
-- We should define a PR that specifies the "parallel branch" based ledger state as this is very closely related to the use of UTXO.
+- We should define a PR that specifies the "branch based ledger state" as this is very closely related to the use of UTXO.